The 20 Best Dysfibrinogenemia Doctors in Japan

 Matsumoto, JP

-Mitsutoshi Sugano practices in Matsumoto, Japan.
+Mitsutoshi Sugano practices practicing medicine in Matsumoto, Japan.
 Sugano is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-Their top areas of expertise are Congenital Afibrinogenemia, Familial Hypofibrinogenemia, Dysfibrinogenemia, and Micrognathia.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Afibrinogenemia, Familial Hypofibrinogenemia, Dysfibrinogenemia, and Micrognathia.

 Advanced in Dysfibrinogenemia